 There are zillion examples of narrative writing which takes the reader into its world. one among them is Harry Potter.
 It is a series of seven books.
 One who has read Harry Potter has imagined the “Hogwarts” school differently.

 2) Expository writing :

-This type of writing style is commonly found in textbooks.
-This type of writing is used to explain things, people, place, relationship or an idea.
+This type of writing styles is commonly found in textbooks.
+This types of writing is used to explain things, people, place, relationship or an idea.
 Expository writing is used to provide information about various things, therefore, it is sometimes also referred to as information writing.
-In this type of writing, the author provides factual information about a certain subject rather than voicing his / her own opinion.
+In this types of writing, the author provides factual information about a certain subject rather than voicing his / her own opinion.

 Moreover, the expository style of writing is written with neutral and matter- of – fact tone.
 This type of writing usually explains things in a process with facts and figures in a logical order and sequence.
 The expository writing style is used in textbooks, newspapers, magazines, recipes, how to articles, editorial writing, business, scientific or technical writing.

 The main purpose of this type of writing is to persuade its audience about something.
 It includes opinion and a personal point of view of the author.
 The author should have known about the other side of the topic so that he can present the strongest information to counter it.
 He/she should be able to develop a well-defined and debatable topic.

 Sometimes the author writes about the other side of the opposing point and refute them and give a strong explanation for why he/she does it.
 Even though persuasive writing includes a personal opinion of the author, it is still written objectively.
 Persuasive writing usually uses emotional appeal to win the heart and confidence of readers.
 Persuasive writing contains reasons, arguments, and justifications.